sgul-genetics-centre-bioinformatics/NGS-workshop_CSG_16-01-2026/NGS_workshop.md

 This is the part of the pipeline that we will visualise the alignments generated in **Part 3** and the filtered variant calls generated in **Part 4**.

-For this part we are going to use the linux version of the [IGV application](https://igv.org/)
+For this part we are going to use the web version of the [IGV application]https://igv.org/app/)

 1. At the linux terminal type:
 ```bash